Program Description

 About Morikami’s Japanese Traditional Music Program

 The Japanese Traditional Music Program was established in 2017 with initial and ongoing funding provided by Toshiba International Foundation.
-There are two components to the yearly summer program: a) summer youth camp: for elementary, middle, and high school students from Grades 3 through 12; b) summer adult weekend workshops.
+There are two components to the yearly summer program: a) summer youth camp: for elementary, middle, and high school students from Grades 3 through 12; b) summer weekend workshops.

-Overview of 2017 Morikami Music Program Results
+Overview of TIFO Grant Music Program Results:

 Schedule